leandromoreira/cdn-up-and-running/README.md

 ```

 We can extract location, specific configurations, or anything that makes sense to a file.
-We can do the same for the Lua code.
+We can do a similar thing for the Lua code as well.

 ```diff
        content_by_lua_block {